 (b) all entries received by the Commission in respect of that Soccer Pools Game are to be entered in the next Soccer Pools Game in place of the cancelled Soccer Pools Game.

+[Rule 129 amended in Gazette 4 Oct 2017 p.
+5142.]

 130. Commission may withdraw from non-conforming Soccer Pools Game

 (1) The Commission may withdraw all entries received by the Commission in respect of a particular Soccer Pools Game if —